 Teaching about Sexual Abuse in the context of Relationships and Sex Education

-Ofsted found that most children felt that the relationships, sex and health education (RSHE) they received didn’t give them the information and advice they needed to navigate the reality of their lives.
+Ofsted found that most children felt that the relationships and sex education (RSE) they received didn’t give them the information and advice they needed to navigate the reality of their lives.
 Girls were frustrated that there wasn’t clear teaching of what constitutes acceptable and unacceptable behaviour, and many had turned to social media or their peers to educate each other.
 One female pupil told inspectors, ‘It shouldn’t be our responsibility to educate boys’.

 Teachers are unprepared

 Many teachers said they don’t feel prepared to teach outside their subject specialism, or lack knowledge on topics like consent, healthy relationships and sharing of sexual images.
 In a few schools, leaders did not value the importance of RSE.
 Insufficient time was given to the subject and curriculum planning was very poor.

 Find out more about the Ofsted Report into Sexual Abuse in Schools and Colleges here

 Putting the Ofsted report into Sexual Abuse in Schools & Colleges into Practice